QUICKguils/BEMT.jl/README.md

 of the Aerospace Propulsion course (AERO0014), academic year 2023-2024.

 This repository consists of two elements.
-- A julia package named `BEMT`.
+- A Julia package named `BEMT`.
 The source code of this package lies in the `src/` directory.
 It provides tools and computation methods that are based on the blade element momentum theory.
 - The course project files and an executable script.
 These files lie in the